 What Went Wrong?

-Did the water change kill John’s fish?
+Did the water change kill the fish?
 The answer is yes, but not because water changes are inherently bad.
 The cause is more complex than that.
 Over time the by-products of fish waste, uneaten food particles, dead leaves from plants, etc., alter the chemistry of the water.
 Because the fish live in the water, and the changes happen slowly, they adjust to it.

 When a sudden, large water change occurs, it causes such a drastic shift in the makeup of the water that the fish often cannot tolerate it and they die.
 Those that do not die immediately are stressed and may succumb to disease over the next few weeks or months.
 Naturally, the owner thinks that the water change was the cause, and therefore, a bad idea.